Wallace Neff

 Edwin Wallace Neff (January 28, 1895 – June 8, 1982) was an architect based in Southern California and was largely responsible for developing the region's distinct architectural style referred to as "California" style.
 Neff was a student of architect Ralph Adams Cram and drew heavily from the architectural styles of both Spain and the Mediterranean as a whole, gaining extensive recognition from the number of celebrity commissions, notably Pickfair, the mansion belonging originally to Mary Pickford and Douglas Fairbanks.

 Early years

 Edwin Wallace Neff was born January 28, 1895, to Edwin Neff and Nannie McNally, daughter of Chicago printing tycoon Andrew McNally (Rand-McNally Corporation).
-Since Andrew McNally had moved to Altadena, California, in 1887 and founded Rancho La Mirada.
-La Mirada, California, was Neff's birthplace.
-However, he spent a great deal of time at the Altadena residence, a grand Queen Anne Victorian mansion which looked from the hillside community down to the Pacific Ocean.
-It would become little wonder that the young Neff would take up an interest in architecture given his surroundings on Millionaire's Row (Mariposa Avenue).
-At age nine Wallace had moved to Europe with his family only to return to the U.S. at the outbreak of World War I.
+Since Andrew McNally moved to Altadena, California, in 1887, and founded Rancho La Mirada, La Mirada, California, would be Neff's birthplace.
+However, he spent a great deal of time at the Altadena residence, a grand Queen Anne Victorian mansion that looked from the hillside community down to the Pacific Ocean.
+It's little wonder that the young Neff would take up an interest in architecture given his surroundings on Millionaire's Row (Mariposa Avenue).
+At age nine, Wallace moved to Europe with his family, only to return to the U.S. at the outbreak of World War I.